Employer of Record

 • Work tied to a specific term of office, or

-• When there are objective reasons directly related to the employer’s needs (with notification to the district labor inspector).
+• When there are objective reasons directly related to the employer’s needs, with notification to the labor inspectorate.

 Trial Period Contracts